Rjdrenth/pi-project-template-priv/README.md

 This Python project template features the following project tools:

 - [Poetry](https://python-poetry.org/) for virtual environment & dependency management.
-- [pre-commit](https://pre-commit.com/) to enforce code guidelines and keep a clean repository.
+- [Pre-commit](https://pre-commit.com/) to enforce code guidelines and keep a clean repository with every commit.
 - A [Jupyter](https://jupyter.org/) notebook template.
 - A [Task](https://taskfile.dev) Taskfile (which is a cross-platform Make alternative) to run tasks to make life easier.
 - A [Docker](https://www.docker.com/)-based development environment for Windows users working on Linux projects.